Sanwu Wang, Ph.D. - The University of Tulsa

 About

-Sanwu Wang, Ph.D., is a professor and the coordinator of the graduate program in physics and engineering physics at The University of Tulsa.
-He is a theoretical physicist in condensed matter physics, materials science, and nanotechnology.
-His recent research involves first-principles density-functional-theory calculations and ab initio molecular dynamics simulations for electronic materials, nanocatalysis, nanocomposites, mechanical materials, electrochemical systems, superconductors, biofuels, etc. He has published over 60 papers in journals like Nature Materials, Nature Catalysis, and Physical Review Letters.
-His research has been funded by NSF, DOE, NASA, ORAU, PRF, etc.
+Sanwu Wang, Ph.D., is the Ruth and William Kistler, Jr. Endowed Chair Professor and the chair of the Department of Physics & Engineering Physics at The University of Tulsa.
+He is a theoretical physicist specializing in quantum mechanics, condensed matter physics, materials science and nanotechnology.
+His recent research focuses on first-principles density functional theory and ab initio molecular dynamics simulations.
+He has published more than 70 papers in journals such as Nature Materials, Nature Catalysis and Physical Review Letters.
+His research has been funded by the NSF, DOE, NASA, ORAU, PRF and so on.

-Professor Wang’s academic journey began with a B.S. in Physics and a Graduate Diploma in Theoretical Physics in China.
-He later received his Ph.D. in Physics in 1999 from the University of Newcastle, Australia.
-From 1999-2002, he did his postdoctoral research at Vanderbilt University and Florida State University.
-He was then a research assistant professor at Vanderbilt University till 2006 when he joined the faculty of The University of Tulsa.
-Besides mentoring postdocs and Ph.D./M.S./undergraduate students, Professor Wang has taught various undergraduate and graduate courses.
+Wang’s academic journey began with a B.S. in physics and a graduate diploma in theoretical physics in China.
+He received his Ph.D. in physics in 1999 from the University of Newcastle, Australia.
+From 1999 to 2002, he conducted postdoctoral research at Vanderbilt University and Florida State University, then served as research assistant professor at Vanderbilt until 2006, when he joined the faculty at The University of Tulsa.
+Wang has mentored numerous postdoctoral fellows, graduate and undergraduate students.

-Professor Wang is a recipient of the 2012 Zelimir Schmidt Award for Outstanding Research and a winner of the Ralph E. Powe Junior Faculty Enhancement Award.
+Wang is the recipient of the 2024 Senior Research Award, the 2012 Zelimir Schmidt Award for Outstanding Research and the Ralph E. Powe Junior Faculty Enhancement Award.

 Education